liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 ### Using Portlet Namespacing

-Namespacing ensures that a given portlet name is uniquely associated with the specific portlet and avoids name conflicts with other elements on the portal page or with other portlets on the page.
+Namespacing ensures that a given portlet name is uniquely associated with a specific portlet and avoids name conflicts with other elements on the portal page or with other portlets on the page.
 You can use the `<portlet:namespace />` tag to produce a unique value for the portlet.
-Below is a code example using the `<portlet:namespace />` tag to uniquely name a portlet's form *fm* during
+Below is a code example using the `<portlet:namespace />` tag to reference the portlet's *fm* form during
 submission:

 	submitForm(document.<portlet:namespace />fm);